BookmarkBookmark this page!

 Account Numbers - Chart of Accounts

 This article will go through the Account Numbers program in Point of Rental.
-To use the General Ledger import feature, you must define the General Ledger account numbers used in your accounting software.
+To use the General Ledger import feature, you must define the General Ledger account numbers used in your accounting software in order to generate the required journal entries.
 These account numbers will also be on the General Ledger Entries sheet printed at the end of the day and month.

 Topics in this article include